maureencarey/paradigm/README.md

 This script processes some files for visualization.
 The visualization is not used in this version of the document, but is still useful for spreadsheet-izing some of the data.

-### update_universal_reaction_set.sh

-This script removes the biomass reactions from the universal reaction set from BiGG and adds some annotation info that is stored on BiGG to the metabolites and reactions.
-NOT YET COMPLETE - DO BEFORE FINAL PIPELINE RUN

 ## de novo reconstruction

 ### helper_functions_1.py